pwscup/pwssite/2020/markdown/cup20_e.md

     - The results of the scoring in both rounds will be used to determine the final rankings.

 ## Organizer
-Information Processing Society of Japan, Computer Security Special Interest Group, PWS Committee
+PWS Committee (in the Computer Security Special Interest Group of the Information Processing Society of Japan)

 ## PWS Cup 2020 Schedule